miccunifi/EmoVOCA/README.md

 <details>
 <summary><h2>EmoVOCA</h2></summary>

-For training and testing EmoVOCA DE-SD, we used three open-source datasets for 3D facial data: [**vocaset**](https://voca.is.tue.mpg.de/) and [**Florence 4D Facial Expression Dataset**](https://www.micc.unifi.it/resources/datasets/florence-4d-facial-expression/).
+For training and testing EmoVOCA DE-SD, we used two open-source datasets for 3D facial data: [**vocaset**](https://voca.is.tue.mpg.de/) and [**Florence 4D Facial Expression Dataset**](https://www.micc.unifi.it/resources/datasets/florence-4d-facial-expression/).
 Please note that you must obtain authorization to use both datasets.

 To generate meshes with EmoVOCA, follow these steps:
 1. Download the [**vocaset dataset**](https://voca.is.tue.mpg.de/) and place it in the `Dataset` folder located in the main directory.